What Is an Electronic Dog Fence System?

 When it comes to invisible electric pet fencing, there are two main options for dogs:

 - Wireless Dog Fence.
 An invisible wireless dog fence commonly uses radiofrequency to create a barrier, although some options may use GPS.
-The transmitter is centrally located and creates a dome-shaped “enclosure” set to a specific range that creates the perimeter.
-Your dog wears a collar that communicates with the transmitter, and as the collar moves toward the set boundary, it will give a warning signal to let the dog know they are approaching the boundary.
-If the dog continues and crosses the boundary they receive a static shock correction.
+The transmitter is centrally located and creates a dome-shaped “enclosure” set to a specific range that forms the perimeter.
+Your dog wears a collar that communicates with the transmitter, and as the collar moves toward the set boundary, it will give a warning signal to let the dog know it is approaching the boundary.
+If the dog continues and crosses the electronic fence system’s boundary, it receives a static shock correction.

 - In-Ground Dog Fence.
 An invisible in-ground dog fence creates a boundary using an electric wire buried underground.
 Although this option works very similarly to a wireless fence, the boundary wire can be placed more freely for a more customizable boundary.
 Rather than communicating with a transmitter, the collar connects to the wired electric boundary.

-Pros & Cons of Electric Dog Fence Solutions
+Pros and Cons of Electric Dog Fence Solutions

 When researching your options for invisible wireless dog fences or wired in-ground dog fences, there are several pros and cons to consider.
-The most commonly cited advantage to both types of electric dog fences is that they are invisible.
-An invisible fence does not block a picturesque view or affect the aesthetics of the yard.
+The most commonly cited advantage for both types of electric dog fences is that they are invisible.
+An invisible electric fence does not block a picturesque view or affect the yard’s aesthetics.

-Although the cost of invisible dog fences is quite varied depending upon your needs, the overall cost tends to be less than traditional fencing for most yards, but especially for large yards.
-For many pet owners, this can be a deciding factor and perceived benefit of invisible dog fences when selecting the best containment solution for their dog, as well.
+Although the cost of invisible dog fences varies depending on your needs, the overall cost tends to be less than traditional fencing for most yards, especially for large yards.
+For many pet owners, this can be a deciding factor and perceived benefit of an invisible electronic dog fence system when selecting the best containment solution for their dog.

 Wireless Fence Benefits

 If you stick with a wireless solution, you even have the option to travel with your electric dog fence!
 This is great for camping, weekend stays with friends or family, or long-term vacations with your dog in tow.
-A wireless system simply requires the transmitter (and an outlet!) and a receiver collar.
+A wireless system requires a transmitter, an outlet, and a receiver collar.
 Most can be easily packed, moved, and set up at a new location.
 For the fence to be most effective for travel, your dog should be trained to recognize the system’s warning signals rather than a physical boundary perimeter.

-In addition to traveling, wireless dog fences are also generally very easy to set up on your own.
+In addition to these travel perks, an electronic dog fence system is generally very easy to set up on your own.
 Most systems do not require professional installation.
 If you have any questions during your installation and setup, many providers also include accessible online or phone support.